akbarirazia/akbarirazia/README.md

 - 📫 How to reach me **akbariharis14@gmail.com**

-- ⚡ Fun fact **Telephono-phobic, NEVER call me unless you want me to go to jail for murder**
+- ⚡ Fun fact **I'm telephonophobic.
+Calling me might land you in jail for murder.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">